SSWConsulting/SSW.Rules.Content/rules/ask-clients-approval/rule.md

 Asking them to initial/sign the document/file always makes them take a second or third look, ask someone else, or at least spend a few more minutes working out whether it's correct or not.

-**Note:** Please make sure you have a documented “Test Pass” (even after you actioned the feedback you still need to have a “Test Pass”).
+**Note:** Please make sure you have a documented “Test Pass”.
+A verbal "Test Pass" is not sufficient and an implied "Test Pass" because you actioned their feedback is also not sufficient.

 ::: info
 **Warning:** You shouldn't rely on links to a mockup because the design can change... same problem as linking to Terms and Conditions.
 Therefore the better version is create an email with screenshots/content and add "Checked by {{ PRODUCT OWNER NAME }}"